Devipatil/DeviPatil/README.md

 ---

-> *“Where others see errors, I see opportunities to learn and improve.”*
+> *“Where others see errors, I see opportunities to learn and improve.”* — Devi Patil

 ---
 <img src="https://profile-readme-generator.com/assets/snake.svg" alt="An animation of snake eating the github user contribuitions (like snake game)" class="styles__Image-sc-19ug73m-1 fFdGRd">